Pathos315/fastwriter/README.md

 # fastwriter

-A simple program to bulk write content using the open source GPT-J-6B language.
+A simple Python program to bulk write content using the open source GPT-J-6B language.